Option lists are two-column lists of command-line options and descriptions,

 Note

-options are used, ScanCode only performs that specific task, and not the others.
+options are used, ScanCode performs only that specific task, and not the others.

 Note